 Parents, you’re living an eco-friendly lifestyle already, but are your kids on board with it too?
 Today, I’m teaming up with Thomas & Friends™ to help parents teach their kids how to cut waste by recycling and reusing.
 Teaching Kids about Responsible Consumption & Production is a sponsored post by Mattel.

 Teaching Kids about Responsible Consumption & Production

-As a parent myself, I feel like I’ve done a great job teaching my son responsibilities when it comes to recycling.
+As a parent myself, I feel like I’ve done a great job teaching my son responsibilities regarding recycling.
 Not only does he contribute to the recycling bin, but he also comes up with his recycling projects using things around the house.
 It’s so much better than sitting in front of the TV playing Xbox.
 We do have a ways to go as I’m still trying to convince him that our environment needs more of our help in other ways.

-Follow along with Thomas and me while we help explain how crucial responsible consumption & production is to our environment and the future of our children.
+Follow along with Thomas and me while we help explain how crucial responsible consumption & production is to our environment and our children’s future.

 What is Responsible Consumption and Production?

-It involves using resources efficiently, taking account of ecosystem services that are key to making a living, and reducing the impact of dangerous chemicals.
+It involves using resources efficiently, taking account of ecosystem services that are key to making a living, and reducing dangerous chemicals’ impact.
 That’s the short version.

-Why do we need to teach our kids Responsible Consumption and Production?
+Why do we need to teach our kids about Responsible Consumption and Production?

 Parents, we need to instill into our kids that our environment can’t survive without our help.
 We have to do our part to save it by recycling, reusing, and reducing.
 The more kids know about taking care of the environment where they live and as a whole, the better their future will be.
 In the long run, we want our kids to be global citizens who care about our planet.

-Check out Thomas & Friends All Aboard for Global Goals or click on Thomas the Train above for a better understanding.
+Check out Thomas & Friends All Aboard for Global Goals, or click on Thomas the Train above to understand better.